The following taxes will be added to your bill:

-Delinquent accounts shall be assessed a late charge of $20 or 10% (percent) whichever is greater and electric service may be discontinued without further notice.
+Delinquent accounts shall be assessed a late charge of $20 or 10%, whichever is greater, and electric service may be discontinued without further notice.

 Checks returned by a financial institution shall be assessed a service charge of $40.

 - C.T.
-Meter Non-Payment – When service is discontinued to C.T., 480 Volt r, or three phase meter for non-payment, the actual cost, in addition to all previous billings shall be collected.
+Meter Non-Payment – When service is discontinued to C.T., 480 Volt r, or 3-phase meter for non-payment, the actual cost, in addition to all previous billings shall be collected.

-- Service Disconnection Exceeding Six Months – If service has been disconnected for six months or more a state (L&I) inspection is required before reconnection.
-L&I inspectors may require wiring be brought up to current codes.
-Also, before reconnection, we will inspect meter connections for safety and may require replacement at customer expense.
+- Service Disconnection Exceeding 6 Months – If service has been disconnected for 6 months or more, a state (L&I) inspection is required before reconnection.
+L&I inspectors may require wiring to be brought up to current codes.
+Also, before reconnection, we will inspect meter connections for safety and may require replacement at the customer’s expense.

 Additional Billing Situations